-This module is non-credit bearing and forms part of Pre-sessional Course A in which you study Academic Speaking, Listening, Reading and Writing.
-You also attend Independent Learning workshops to further develop critical thinking and study skills necessary to succeed at the University.
+This module is non-credit bearing and forms part of Pre-sessional 11 Programme in which you study Academic Speaking, Listening, Reading and Writing.
+You also attend Independent Learning workshops to develop critical thinking and study skills necessary to succeed at University in the UK.

 Aims and Objectives